Majed6/insta-timer/README.md

 # insta-timer
-Insta-timer is a function playes audio and sends a notification after a predefined hours,minutes, and seconds have passed.
+Insta-timer is a function that plays audio and sends a notification after a predefined hours,minutes, and seconds have passed.

 URI parameters are `title`, `hours`, `minutes`, `seconds`.